hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 **No signal**

 A failed experiment will resemble a cross-correlation plot using **input only**, in which we observe little or no peak for fragment length.
 Note in the example below the **strongest peak is the blue line (read length)** and there is basically no other significant peak in the profile.
 The absence of a peak is expected since there should be no significant clustering of fragments around specific target sites (except potentially weak biases in open chromatin regions depending on the protocol used).
-The read-length peak occurs due to unique mappability properties of the mapped reads.

 <img src="../img/input.png" width="300">